Frequently Asked Questions

 Typically, the capital and maintenance costs of the roadway transportation improvements and any mitigation of adverse impacts are funded by the DOTD with assistance from the FHWA.
 Other project elements, for example street lighting, might be constructed by DOTD but would be maintained by the local authority responsible for street lighting.
 The construction, as well as the maintenance of any non-transportation-related joint use projects, would typically be financed by others.
 Funding resources and delivery methods for the project as well as the phasing of the construction will, in part, be determined by available funding.

-Cost related to reconstruction of Evangeline Thruway as a one-way couplet or as a boulevard will be included in the cost of the overall project.
+Cost related to reconstruction of Evangeline Thruway are included in the cost of the overall project.
 It is unlikely that the city would have construction cost responsibilities unless it requests modifications or additions to the design beyond what the state typically would construct.
 However, local governments typically are responsible for maintenance of sidewalks, lighting, landscaping, and other street amenities.

 The “transportation purpose” of a project is the project element or elements that meet the Purpose and Need.
 In the case of the I-49 Connector, this is the construction of an interstate highway connecting the I-49/I-10 interchange with the next I-49 segment in the vicinity of the Lafayette Regional Airport.
 Other transportation elements, such as improvements to the Evangeline Thruway and certain bicycle and pedestrian facilities related to the interstate highway, may be found to have a transportation purpose and may be eligible for transportation funding.
 The FHWA would make the decision.
 Also eligible for transportation funding are the measures identified in a ROD as mitigation for the adverse impacts of the elements with a transportation purpose.